AshvinHandoo/Bionic-Lab-Projects/astrocyte-alertness-analysis-pipeline/README.md

 > **Author:** Ashvin Handoo
 > **Last Updated:** 2025-10-26

-A Python-based analysis pipeline demonstrating a **bioinformatics / computational neuroscience** workflow:
+A Python-based analysis pipeline demonstrating a **computational neuroscience** workflow:
 - Signal processing for time-series data (pupil diameter ratio, calcium traces)
 - Correlation analysis and event-detection patterns
-- Modular, well-documented code suited for **R&D data science** roles
+- Modular, well-documented code meant for **data science** roles

 This repository uses a small **synthetic dataset** (generated on-the-fly) so reviewers can run the code without access to the original lab data.